https://www.disazablogger.com/b24614c61f2547b9adc04269cfdc7c15.txt How Noise Pollution Fuels Biodiversity Loss and Cardiovascular Disease

 While animals suffer from communication disruptions and habitat stress, humans experience severe physiological and psychological effects due to prolonged noise exposure.

-The Link Between Biodiversity Loss and Human Health
+The Direct Link Between Biodiversity Loss and Human Health

 Solutions: Reducing Noise Pollution for a Sustainable Future